samereberlin/LibroJS/README.md

 ## Modal window support:
-Modal window are elements designed to appear over page elements.
+Modal windows are elements designed to appear over page elements.
 The primary purpose is to display pop-up dialogs, but it can also be customized to display smaller components, like a simple menu, for example.
 Similar to page elements, modal windows visibility is also controlled by the file URL hash data, which must contain the corresponding element "id".
 And this mechanism is interesting because it allows us to hide/close the modal by pressing the browser back key.
-Also similar to page nodes, the code required to use modal elements must be placed as a _body's child_ element, an it also must have the class _modal_, and a unique _id_, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex09.0_modalWindow.html#firstPage" target="_blank">live preview</a>):
+Also similar to page nodes, the code required to use modal elements must be placed as a _body's child_ element, an it also must have the class _modal_, and a unique _id_, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex10.0_modalWindow.html#firstPage" target="_blank">live preview</a>):

 ```html
 <body>